Beyond Healing

 Why Full Engagement Creates the Shift

 When someone fully engages with a wounded part - really sees it, feels it, honours its presence - something shifts.
 Awareness is no longer trying to exclude that part from wholeness.
-The attempt to exclude creates the contraction.
-The willingness to include creates the expansion.
+The attempt to exclude is what creates the contraction.
+The willingness to include is what creates the expansion.

 This is why someone can experience deep grief, cry fully, feel the weight of loss completely — and afterward feel more whole rather than more broken.
 The grief was honoured rather than pathologised.
 The sadness was included rather than treated as evidence of damage.
 Wholeness expanded to hold what was always there.